Mike Tyson (American football): Seattle Seahawks

-Tyson was drafted by the Seattle Seahawks in the sixth round, 187th overall, in the 2017 NFL Draft.
+Tyson was selected by the Seattle Seahawks in the sixth round, 187th overall, in the 2017 NFL draft.
 On May 17, 2017, Tyson signed a four-year deal worth $2.5 million overall with a $172,000 signing bonus.

 Tyson entered the NFL draft as a safety, the position he played at Cincinnati, though shortly after being drafted by the Seahawks, general manager John Schneider announced that Tyson would transition to cornerback.
 He was waived on September 2, 2017, and was signed to the Seahawks' practice squad the next day.
 He was promoted to the active roster on December 16, 2017, but did not play in his rookie season.

 On September 1, 2018, Tyson was waived by the Seahawks.

 Houston Texans

 On September 3, 2018, Tyson was signed to the Houston Texans' practice squad.
 He was promoted to the active roster on October 9, 2018.
 He was placed on injured reserve on January 2, 2019.
 He was waived on May 10, 2019.